alfredosc8/predix-machine-templates/README.md

 If you don't see an Edge Starter for a board you are interested in you can easily create one by following the example in the repo [predix-machine-template-adapter](https://github.com/PredixDev/predix-machine-template-adapter.git).

+Note: some underlying scripts have changed and this process has not been reviewed yet.
+It likely will not work.
+The developer is on leave and when they return this will be reviewed.
+We apologize for the inconvenience.

 1. git clone https://github.com/PredixDev/predix-machine-template-adapter.git
 2. In the template project, review the **quickstart.sh** script.
 Notice the call to the  [predix-scripts](https://github.com/PredixDev/predix-scripts.git)/quickstart.sh script that handles much of the heavy lifting for you.
   - quickstart.sh -smf